RumeelHussainbnb/CoreDAODocs/docs/Learn/governance.md

 - Adjusting governance parameters.
 - Determining the percentage of block rewards and transaction fees that are burned.

-The DAO is set to gradually expand its membership, transitioning governance responsibilities to the community as the network matures.
+The Core DAO is set to gradually expand its membership, transitioning governance responsibilities to the community as the network matures.

 ## Conclusion

-The governance framework of Core DAO embodies a phased approach, beginning with offchain governance and advancing through stages towards full onchain governance.
-By adapting to the evolving needs and maturity of the network, Core DAO aims to foster a strong, decentralized, and active community governance model.
+The governance framework of Core Chain embodies a phased approach, beginning with offchain governance and advancing through stages towards full onchain governance.
+By adapting to the evolving needs and maturity of the network, Core Chain aims to foster a strong, decentralized, and active community governance model.
 This gradual transition ensures that Core Chain can maintain security, stability, and user trust, while progressively enhancing community control and participation in its governance processes.